uidfcba/vanand1/README.md

 # An Introduction to Databases for Accountants
-This case introduces accounting students to databases.
+The purpose of this case is to introduce accounting students to databases.
 Practicing accountants interact with data from databases whether they realize it or not.
+For example, transaction-level data captured in accounting systems is stored in databases.
 Auditors and preparers of financial statements should therefore understand how accounting data is structured and stored in databases.

+In this case, you will assume the role of a preparer of financial statements.
+You will create a database to store transaction-level data for a fictitious company and then compute some common accounting metrics like revenue and cost of goods sold.
+Within the database, you will create separate tables to store customer information and customers’ orders.
+You will also create a table to store information about the company’s products.
+Finally, you will retrieve data from these tables, merge that data, and transform it into useful numbers like revenue or cost of goods sold.

+## Learning Objectives
+ * Learn how transaction-level accounting data should be stored.
+ * Gain experience with the design of relational databases.
+ * Write basic SQL queries to create tables, retrieve data from one table, merge data from multiple tables, aggregate and filter data from one or more tables.
+ * Integrate database skills with Python skills by using the SQLite and Pandas packages.
+ * Take the perspective of a preparer of financial statements.
+Retrieve, aggregate, and report financial statement line items that are created from transaction-level data.

 ## Author Information
 Vic Anand, Ph.D.